| |

 seals at blakeney

-One of the top places to see the seals in Norfolk is Blakeney Point.
-Here you can see beautiful grey seals basking on the shingle.
+One of my personal favourite places to see the seals in Norfolk is Blakeney.
+You can see beautiful grey seals basking on the shingle at Blakeney Point.
 Over 4000 seal pups are born annually here.

 In order to protect the seals, from the end of October to the middle of January access is restricted to the area of Blakeney Point where the seals come ashore during pupping season.